mbod/comm2550_S23/syllabus.md

 * Harford, T. (2021) _The Data Detective: Ten Easy Rules to Make Sense of Statistics_.
 Riverhead Books

-* Salganik, M.J.
-(2017) _Bit by Bit: Social Research in the Digital Age_.
-Princeton, NJ: Princeton University Press.
-Available online: https://www.bitbybitbook.com/en/1st-ed/preface/
+* O'Neil, C. (2017). _Weapons of math destruction_.
+Penguin Books.

+* Williams, S. (2020). _Data Action: Using Data for Public Good_.
+MIT Press.

 ## Note about learning programming

 One of the aims of this class is to help students begin to develop data analysis and programming skills that they can use as a part of carrying out research.
 But like learning any new skill, such as a new spoken language, it takes time and can be frustrating at first.
 This course does not require students to have any programming background.
 Realistically it is not possible to become a fully proficient programmer in just one semester.
-However, the lab sessions and assignments are focused on helping you begin this process and to become comfortable with reading, understanding and modifying R code examples that you can find on the web etc.
+However, the lab sessions and assignments are focused on helping you begin this process and to become comfortable with reading, understanding and modifying Python and R code examples that you can find on the web etc.

 ---